Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 A glass bottle of argan oil, a nourishing plant oil, sitting on a surface surrounded by argan nuts and leaves.
 Argan oil is known to help strengthen the skin barrier.

-Plant oils like argan oil contain omega fatty acids that strengthen the skin barrier.
+Plant oils like argan oil are rich in omega fatty acids, helping to nourish the skin and support a healthy, resilient barrier.

 References